mak3r/pub-sub-demo/README.md

 # Setup amqp pub/sub clients in a docker container
-* build the images in `cri` unless they are already built
+* build the images in `cri/` unless they are already built
+    * `docker build -t amqp-tools:x86 .`
+    * `docker build -t amqp-tools:rpi .`
+* If you build your own images, of course you will also need to update the image reference in the k8s resource specs
 * currently the rpi image is at mak3r/amqp-tools:rpi

-## install rabbitmq and services in a pod inside k8s
+## Install rabbitmq and services in a pod inside k8s
-1. Create the k8s resources defined in k8s-resources
+1. Create rabbit mq container
+    * `kubectl apply -f k8s-resources/rabbitmq.yaml`
-1. Create a fanout exchange
+1. Setup a fanout exchange
 Note: if the pod is redeployed this needs to be re-run.
-To resolve this, put this in rabbitmq startup config
+To resolve this, put the configuration for a fanout exchange in rabbitmq startup config file (out of scope)
-    * get the pod name for rabbitmq
+    * Get the pod name for rabbitmq
     * `POD=$(kubectl get pod -l app=rabbitmq-ns-rabbitmq -n rabbitmq-ns -o jsonpath="{.items[0].metadata.name}")`
-    * create the exchange
+    * Create the exchange
     * `kubectl exec -c rabbitmq -n rabbitmq-ns $POD -- /usr/local/bin/rabbitmqadmin declare exchange name=demo.logs type=fanout`
-1. Build the services required to access rabbitmq
+1. Create the clients and service required to access rabbitmq
-    1.
+    * `kubectl apply -f k8s-resources/rabbitmq-svc.yaml`
+    * `kubectl apply -f k8s-resources/producer.yaml`
+    * `kubectl apply -f k8s-resources/consumer.yaml`

 ### There are consumer and producer deployments but they are just examples.
 * The same deployment can be used for consuming or producing.